mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 ---

 Feature flags allow us to be more confident in shipping features continuously to Mattermost Cloud.
-Feature flags allow us to control which features are enabled on a cluster level.
+Feature flags also allow us to control which features are enabled on a cluster level.

 # How to use